Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 To get started implementing your test in the `main.test.bicep` file, we recommend the following guidelines:

+- As per [BCPNFR13](/Azure-Verified-Modules/specs/bicep/#id-bcpnfr13---category-testing---test-file-metadata), each `main.test.bicep` file should implement metadata to render the test more meaningful in the documentation
 - The `main.test.bicep` file should deploy any immediate dependencies (e.g., a resource group, if required) and invoke the module's main template while providing all parameters for a given test scenario.
 - Parameters
   - Each file should define a parameter `serviceShort`.
 This parameter should be unique to this file (i.e, no two test files should share the same) as it is injected into all resource deployments, making them unique too and account for corresponding requirements.